advancedroboticsaws/angel/README.md

 Mark the following checklist yourself when you finish each setup.

-- [ ] Check your motor number.
-Make sure you installed the right one.
+- [ ] Check your motor model.
+Make sure you have installed the right one.
 - [ ] Motor control modules are well connected.
-Each of them have correct wiring to their base driver.
+Each of them has correct wiring to their base driver.
 - [ ] Left wheel motor control module connects to mega2560 correctly.
 - [ ] Right wheel motor control module connects to mega2560 correctly.